elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

     <div></div>

 - There is a class whose interfaces do not match the one you need.
-- There are several subclasses but it’s impractical to adapt their interface by subclassing every single one.
+- There are several subclasses, but it’s impractical to adapt their interface by sub-classing every one.

 <br />
   </div>